Fideltodayy/nodeJS-mongoDB-CRUD/README.md

     2.Asynchronous Javascript.
     This is the ability of JavaScript to execute multiple tasks simultaneously without blocking the execution of other tasks.
 This is particularly important when dealing with time-consuming operations such as making API calls, reading and writing files, or performing database queries.

+    3. Modularity:
-    3. Modularity: Breaking your code into smaller, reusable modules can make it easier to understand, test, and maintain.
+    Breaking your code into smaller, reusable modules can make it easier to understand, test, and maintain.

+    4. Testing:
+    Automated tests are crucial to every web application.
+They save you time that would otherwise be spent running repetitive tests to see if your code works as expected.